vttc08/obsidian-notes/content/obsidian/obsidian-publish.md

   echo "Published to github."
 } else { echo "Process is done." }
 ```
+- the command has been updated to ignore non-markdown files such as python notebooks
 Another command to start/stop live preview server.
 ```powershell
 sleep 0.5